alexpaul/Firebase-Stackblitz-Workshop/README.md

 Firebase / Stackblitz workshop.

 Workshop led by [Frank van Pullelen](https://twitter.com/puf).
 We built two web apps during the workshop.
+The web apps was built using [Stackblitz](https://stackblitz.com) and the backend is done using Firebase.

 ## Weather app